 In figure-2: The Online Shopping Web Application is developed in Micro Services Architecture.
 All the components of the web application are developed independently, single functional responsible, fine-grained clearly scoped services.

 Web Services could be of any size, including large enterprise apps retrofitted with APIs that too many other apps depended on.
 Although “micro” in Micro Services, the basic concept is that each service performs a single function.
-For example, one of the largest e-Commerce portal, Amazon, has migrated to Micro Services.
+For example, one of the largest e-commerce portals, Amazon, has migrated to Micro Services.
 They get countless calls from a variety of applications, including applications that manage the Web Services API as well as the portal, which would have been simply impossible to handle for their old, two-tiered architecture.

 A Web Service is a service offered by an application to another application, communicating with each other via the World Wide Web (WWW).

-The Web Service typically provides an object-oriented web-based interface to a database server, utilized by another web server, or by a mobile application, that provides a user interface to the end user.
-Another common application offered to the end user may be a mash-up, where a web server consumes several web services at different machines and compiles the content into one user interface.
+The Web Service typically provides an object-oriented web-based interface to a database server, utilized by another web server, or by a mobile application, that provides a user interface to the end-user.
+Another common application offered to the end-user may be a mash-up, where a web server consumes several web services at different machines and compiles the content into one user interface.

-Micro Services style is usually organized around business capabilities and priorities.
-Unlike a traditional monolithic development approach, where different teams have a specific focus on, say, UIs, databases, technology layers, or server-side logic, Micro Services architecture utilizes cross-functional teams.
+Microservices style is usually organized around business capabilities and priorities.
+Unlike a traditional monolithic development approach, where different teams have a specific focus on, say, UIs, databases, technology layers, or server-side logic, Microservices architecture utilizes cross-functional teams.
 The responsibilities of each team are to make specific products based on one or more individual services communicating via message bus.
 It means that when changes are required, there won’t necessarily be any reason for the project, as a whole, to take more time or for developers to have to wait for budgetary approval before individual services can be improved.
-Most development methods focus on projects: a piece of code that has to offer some predefined business value must be handed over to the client, and is then periodically maintained by a team.
+Most development methods focus on projects: a piece of code that has to offer some predefined business value must be handed over to the client and is then periodically maintained by a team.
 But in Micro Services, a team owns the product for its lifetime.

-In a monolithic service oriented architecture deployment, each small change meant that the entire monolith needed to be rebuilt and this, in turn, meant that re-builds weren’t happening as rapidly as they should.
+In a monolithic service-oriented architecture deployment, each small change meant that the entire monolith needed to be rebuilt, and this, in turn, meant that re-builds weren’t happening as rapidly as they should.